Fabber12/water-graphene_oxide/README.md

 ### Overview

-A series of three replica simulations (`0-replica`, `1-replica`, `2-replica`) are performed to improve statistical reliability.
-Each replica starts from the final structure of the previous run and provides the trajectory files.
+The trajectory-based approach is contained in the `geometric` directory.
+It includes three replica simulations (0-replica, 1-replica, 2-replica) performed to improve statistical reliability.
+Each replica starts from the final structure of the previous one and produces the corresponding trajectory files.

+The free energy perturbation approach is contained in the `fep` directory.

 ### Directory Structure
 ```bash